google/blockly-samples/codelabs/custom_generator/custom_generator.md

 ### The application

-You will use the (`npx @blockly/create-package app`)[https://www.npmjs.com/package/@blockly/create-package) to create a standalone application that contains a sample setup of Blockly, including custom blocks and a display of the generated code and output.
+You will use the (`npx @blockly/create-package app`)[https://www.npmjs.com/package/@blockly/create-package) command to create a standalone application that contains a sample setup of Blockly, including custom blocks and a display of the generated code and output.
   1) Run `npx @blockly/create-package app custom-generator-codelab`.
 This will create your blockly application in the folder `custom-generator-codelab`.
   2) `cd` into your new directory: `cd custom-generator-codelab`.
   3) Run `npm start` to start the server and run the sample application.